CannonWest/CannonAI/gemini_chat/README.md

 - `--model`: Specify the model to use (default: from config or gemini-2.0-flash)
 - `--async`: Use asynchronous client implementation
 - `--dir`, `--conversations-dir`: Directory to store conversations
+- `--ui`: Launch with the web-based user interface
 - `--setup`: Run the configuration setup wizard
 - `--config`: Specify a custom configuration file path